Scaling of the elastic energy of small balls for maps between manifolds with different curvature tensors: A new notion of convergence for blow-ups

 Using a positively oriented orthonormal frame $\underline V = (V_1, \ldots V_n)$ of $T_p M$ and the corresponding map $\imath_{\underline V}: \R^n \to T_p M$ given by $\imath_{\underline V}(x) = \sum_{j=1}^n x^j V_j$ we can identify maps $f : B_1(0) \subset T_p \mathcal M \to T_p \mathcal M$ with maps $\bar f : B_1(0) \subset \R^n \to \R^n$ by setting $\bar f = \imath_{\underline{V}}^{-1} \circ f \circ \imath_{\underline V}$.
 In this way we can define the Sobolev space $W^{1,2}(B_1(0),\mathbb{R}^n)$ with $B_1(0) \subset T_p \mathcal M$ and we introduce the following equivalence relation on that space

-Here symmetric of $Df$ is defined using the scalar product $g(p)$.
+Here symmetry of $Df$ is defined using the scalar product $g(p)$.
 Equivalently, $Df$ is symmetric if and only if $D\bar f$ is symmetric as a map from $\R^n$ to $\R^n$ with respect to the standard Euclidean metric.

 For $p \in \mathcal M$ and $q' \in \tM$ we denote by $SO(T_p \mathcal M, T_{q'} \tM)$ the set of orientation preserving linear isometries from $T_p \mathcal M$ to $T_{q'} \tM$ (equipped with the metrics $g(p)$ and $\tilde g(q')$, respectively).
 By $\mu$ we denote the standard measure on $\mathcal M$: $\mu(E) = \int_E d\Vol_g$.
 Recall that for a measure $\nu$ we denote the average with respect to $\nu$ by $\fint_E f \, d\nu = (\nu(E))^{-1} \int_E f \, d\nu$.